Nourishing winter minestrone soup is chockfull of fiber-rich vegetables and protein-packed legumes for a hearty, one-dish meal.

-Bursting with the goodness of six vegetables, chickpeas, fresh herbs, and a liberal hit of Parmesan, it’s wonderfully warm, comforting, and loaded with nutrients—namely vitamins A, K, and C, as well as lycopene and potassium.
-Plus, the chickpeas and pasta (I used Banza chickpea pasta shells) add a one-two punch of fiber and protein to help you keep you full longer.
-In terms of taste and versatility, Swiss chard is one of my favorites in the winter greens game.
-The stems and ribs from chard add both texture and a layer of flavor to the soup.
-Plus, if you use either rainbow or red chard, the sautéed stems add a beautiful pop of color.
+This nutrient-rich soup is packed with SIX different vegetables, plus chickpeas, and herbs.
+It’s wonderfully warm, comforting, and loaded with nutrients—namely vitamins A, K, and C, plus lycopene and potassium.
+Additionally, the chickpeas and pasta (I use Banza chickpea pasta shells) add a one-two punch of fiber and protein to keep you full longer.
+In terms of taste and versatility, Swiss chard is one of my favorite winter greens.
+Fun fact: The stems AND ribs of chard can add texture and flavor soups and stews.
+Plus, if you use either rainbow or red chard, the stems add a beautiful pop of color.

-If you’re looking to add any meaty additions to the soup, I’d recommend either sautéing pancetta at the very start, or stirring in shredded rotisserie chicken after the soup has cooked.
+If you’re looking to add extra protein to the soup, I recommend diced ham or pancetta (sauté at the start), or shredded rotisserie chicken (stir in at end).
 Make a big batch over the weekend and you’ve got lunch prepared for the week.
-In fact, it’s proven to banish the Sunday scaries while setting you up for a week of slaying the soup game.
+In fact, it’s proven to banish the Sunday scaries while setting you up for a week of success.

-And if you still end up with leftovers, stick them in the freezer and you’re a quick reheat away from a comforting bowl of bliss your next weeknight in.
-Cheers!
+And, if you still end up with leftovers, stick them in the freezer and you’re a quick reheat away from pure comfort on your next weeknight in.

 - 2 Tbsp. extra-virgin olive oil